 Punta Cana is a destination for all the family, offering some of the best things to do in the Dominican Republic, all with a touch of the exotic flavors of the Caribbean.
 Punta Cana boasts famous beaches with fine white sand where you can discover numerous coconut trees that are dotted around the beaches where you can take the perfect picture and walk until you get bored.
 You can also find the Dominicans, who are very talkative people who take great pride in their hospitality.
-In addition to turquoise waters in which allow you explore a long list of water sports such as diving, windsurfing, snorkeling… It’s certainly very difficult to get bored in Punta Cana.
+In addition, the turquoise waters allow you explore a long list of water sports such as diving, windsurfing, snorkeling… It’s certainly very difficult to get bored in Punta Cana.

 If you enjoy excursions, Punta Cana is probably the most suitable starting point in the Dominican Republic in which you can do them.
 Here are a few of excursions to highlight in your travel plans:

 Saona Island, which is part of the National Park to the East, is perfect for a day trip in an excellent environment.
-Here you can bathe in the completely crystalline waters of the Saona Island which you can reach via a catamaran.
-On land you will find genuinely untouched beaches as it is protected for the conversation of Dominican wildlife, as well as being able to admire a variety of animals including dolphins, starfish, the hawksbill turtle, manatees and many more that you just have to discover for yourself.
+Here you can bathe in the completely crystalline waters of Saona Island which you can reach via a catamaran.
+On land you will find genuinely untouched beaches as it is protected for the conservation of Dominican wildlife, will also enjoying the possibility of admiring a variety of animals including dolphins, starfish, the hawksbill turtle, manatees and many more that you just have to discover for yourself.